ntustRay/tutorial/README.md

   - create a route like backend restful API
     - create a folder with 'api' name in the app folder
     - create a file with the route name
+  - create a Restful API **(24/9/28)**
+    - get params from the request
+    - handle the request and response
+    - can CRUD the data
+    - use Thunder Client to test the API
+    - learn get and post method

 ---